AJVEATS/final-year-project/README.md

 ## University Final Year Project
-A responsive web application for BU Walking Society members to create and share walking routes.
+A responsive web application for BU Walking Society members to create, share and discover walking routes.
 Created in React JS and the Next.js framework

 ## Getting Started